analytiq-hub/analytiq-hub.github.io/_posts/2025-10-20-how-we-integrated-stripe-into-docrouter-ai.md

 Having the flexibility to control DocRouter programmatically, either through agentic interfacing, or through APIs is great.

-However, use tracking has to be automated, and the customer needs to be charged a small overhead over what DocRouter.AI itself is charged by the underlying LLM and cloud providers.
+However, use tracking (aka metered billing) has to be automated, and the customer needs to be charged a small percentage above the underlying cost charged by LLM and cloud providers.

 Stripe integration is, thus, an essential ingredient in making this kind of programmatic integration possible.

 ## Free Tier, Plans, and A-La-Carte Credits

+When you are starting, the best pricing is a simple one that your customer understands especially for self-onboaded customers.

-We want users to start free, upgrade to plans, and be able to buy extra credits without friction.
-Here's how:
+For DocRouter, we want users to start free, upgrade to plans, and be able to buy extra credits without friction.
+Here's how we did it:

 ![DocRouter Pricing Plans](/assets/images/docrouter_pricing.png)

 New orgs get 100 granted SPUs (no card needed).
 Additional credits can be purchased.
 Users can subscribe to an __Individual__ or __Team__ plan, at a discount over the a-la-carte credits price.
-Or, they can select the __Enterprise__ plan, which is invoiced outside of Stripe.
+Or, they can select the __Enterprise__ plan, which is invoiced outside of Stripe where we can charge based on the customer outcomes (aka outcomes-based pricing).

 ## Prices for large vs. small customers